About Our Village

 Details of Council Meetings are available online in the Parish Council section of this website.

-Some of the recent topics under discussion:
+Some of the recent topics discussed:

 Waldringfield is a lovely place to visit and live, so lets keep it that way.